stev-dk/quiz-master/readme.md

-Just a small capstone project in Lua
+Just a small capstone project in Lua.
+This project is done for now.
+Maybe i will revisit it later, when i have more knowledge, but for now its done.

 FUTURE PLANS
 - Add support for reading the raw JSON data making the converter obsolete
 - Adding GUI
-- Adding a SEED, for consistent quiz, to quiz against friends or enemies...

-TODO, near future plans
-- Add support for choosing difficulty
-- Add support for choosing category
+Version 0.3.5
+- Added a temporary version of seeding
+- Added 50 Computer-Science questions of varying diffuculty

 Version 0.3
 - Decode HTML entities in quiz data from opentdb